In Battle for Azeroth, how does diminishing returns affect Armor, Block Amount, Stagger, Dodge, Parry, and Block Chance?

 If you are attacking a boss:

-Boss Armor is a bit hard to find, but we have reverse-engineered it.
+Boss Armor is a bit hard to find, but can be extracted from the raw game data.

 These numbers are also a pain to find — they can be extracted from the game client.